Reading time ~11 minutes

 The dashboard itself is interactive: you can apply filters to see the visualizations updated in realtime to reflect the queried content (in the example below I filtered by port

 For those interested, I exported my example dashboard in an easy-to-reimport json file:

 Traditional “defensive” tools can be effectively used for Offensive security data analysis, helping your team collaborate and triage scan results.

-In particular, Elasticsearch offers the chance to aggregate a moltitude of disparate data sources, query them with a unifed interface, with the aim of extracting actionable knowledge from a huge amount of unclassified data.
+In particular, Elasticsearch offers the chance to aggregate a multitude of disparate data sources, query them with a unified interface, with the aim of extracting actionable knowledge from a huge amount of unclassified data.